-At Tisinger Vance, we believe that our more than 90 years representing clients mark a commitment to the same values of the firm’s founders: a dedication to clients, persistence, creativity, hard work, unquestioned ethics, and community service.
+At Tisinger Vance, we believe that our nearly 100 years representing clients mark a commitment to the same values of the firm's founders: a dedication to clients, persistence, creativity, hard work, unquestioned ethics, and community service.
 Those values are ones we seek to apply to each of our areas of practice and for every client we are fortunate enough to serve.

 We are now a firm of fifteen lawyers, ten paralegals, and nineteen support staff, equipped with the latest technology necessary to provide efficient and effective legal services in sixteen areas of practice.